2025 NBA playoffs: (3) New York Knicks vs. (6) Detroit Pistons

 After three tightly contested quarters, New York strung together a 21–0 run in the fourth, propelling them to a 123–112 victory over Detroit.
 Jalen Brunson led the scoring for the Knicks, finishing with 34 points, along with 8 assists.
 Karl-Anthony Towns put up an all-rounded performance, logging 23 points, 11 rebounds, 5 assists, 4 steals and 2 blocks, while OG Anunoby added another 23 points, 7 rebounds and 5 steals.
-For the Pistons, Cade Cunningham scored 21 and dished out 12 assists in his playoff debut, whereas Tobias Harris shot 80% from beyond the arc en route to 25 points.
+For the Pistons, Cade Cunningham scored 21 and dished out 12 assists in his playoff debut, whereas Tobias Harris shot 80 percent from beyond the arc en route to 25 points.
 Malik Beasley came off the bench and made 6 3-pointers, contributing 20 points, as Detroit were denied their first playoff win since 2008.

 In just his second playoff game, Pistons' star Cade Cunningham led his team to a victory with 33 points on 11-of-21 shooting and 12 rebounds performance.
 Detroit led for most of the game, but a late 4th quarter New York rally was halted by a Dennis Schröder (who had 20 pts off the bench) three-point shot with 55.1 seconds to break the tie and give Detroit the eventual win.
 Jalen Brunson had another 30-point effort with 37 in total, as well as 7 assists.
 With the victory, Detroit ended an NBA record 15-game playoff losing streak, which spanned 17 years.

 Jalen Brunson (30 points, 11-of-13 from free throws) and Karl-Anthony Towns (31 points, 10-of-18 shooting, 4 three-point makes) starred in a close Game 3 victory to take a 2-1 series.
 Towns was aggressive early and Jalen Brunson was effective late.
 Towns scored 11 of his 31 points in the first quarter while Brunson had 12 of his 30 in the fourth.
 In addition, OG Anunoby scored 22 points and Mikal Bridges added 20 points for the Knicks.
 Detroit's Cade Cunningham scored 24 points and had 11 assists, but missed 15-of-25 shots and had six turnovers.
 Tim Hardaway Jr. had 24 points, making a career playoff-high seven 3-pointers.
 Dennis Schroder scored 18 points off the bench and Jalen Duren had 16 for the Pistons.
 The Pistons pulled within one point twice in the third, but the Knicks went on another surge to take a 10-point lead into the final quarter and the cushion was comfortable enough to hold off Detroit's attempts to rally.